 Some Ideas on Avoiding Duplication

-Not every channel gives charts—sometimes, the overleaves are just listed in text.
-As long as those are all saved in a computer, they can be searched, but a database is especially convenient.
+Not every channel gives charts—sometimes, the overleaves are just listed in text or orally dictated.
+As long as those are saved in a computer, they can be searched, but a database is especially convenient.
 The channel can instantly find records that include not only people’s chart but also their contact information, photos, correspondence, etc. A database also makes it easy to generate statistics, such as how many charts channeled have a particular trait.

 I occasionally send a copy of mine to a Michael channel friend so that if I die suddenly, someone else in the Michael community will have this information.